petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/4-0-breaking-changes.md

 ### What changed?

-BOM feature is replaced by Shop by Diagram feature.
-This means that the enties Folder and BOM entry do not exist and there is a new Product Type called Diagram.
+Shop by Diagram replaces the BOM feature.
+This means that the entries Folder and BOM entry do not exist and there is a new Product Type called Diagram.

 ### Who is affected?